-If you’re looking for the best fish for a small tank without a heater, you’re in luck because there are a lot of options.
-In the following article, we review the eight best coldwater fish for small tanks that are currently available on the market.
+If you’re looking for the best fish for a small tank without a heater, then you’re in luck because you have a lot of options.
+In the following article, we’ll review the eight best coldwater fish for small tanks that are readily available on the market.

 Best Fish for a Small Tank without a Heater

 |GloFish (Danio)||64°-75° F|

 GloFish (Buy Online) are a unique freshwater fish that can tolerate a wide range of water conditions.
 Their hardy nature makes them the perfect first fish for children and beginners.
 And their bright vibrant colors can even rival the colors of fish found in saltwater aquariums.

 GloFish can handle water temperatures that range from 64-75 degrees Fahrenheit.
 As long as you can keep them within this temperature range they won’t need supplemental heating.
 One caveat is that GloFish will be more active if the temperature is above 72 degrees Fahrenheit.

 GloFish are perfect for small tanks since they are a relatively small fish that only reach a maximum size of about 2.5 inches.
 If you try to follow the recommended stocking density of one inch of fish per one gallon of water.
 You will easily be able to keep a small school of up to five GloFish in a 10-gallon aquarium.

 The White Cloud Minnow (Buy Online) is a small fish that is very tolerant of cold water.
 They are also very easy to care for since they are not picky about water conditions.
 And they will brighten up a tank with their golden bodies and vibrant red markings.